Authorised firearms officer: Use of authorised firearms officers

 AFOs are used by some specialist units of police forces throughout the United Kingdom, who by nature of their role have a requirement to deploy armed police officers.
 Such units include the Diplomatic Protection Group of the Metropolitan Police Service, armed response vehicles in various police forces throughout the UK, in airport policing, and officers of the Ministry of Defence Police and the Civil Nuclear Constabulary.

-It is also known that the National Crime Agency makes use of AFOs, notably having an Armed Operations Unit.
-These officers rarely engage in anti-terror operations, but primarily focus actions on violent, organised crime – including the trafficking of firearms.

 Legal status of the use of firearms

 The use of firearms by the police is covered by statute (such as the Police and Criminal Evidence Act 1984 and Human Rights Act 1998), policy (such as the Home Office Code of Practice on Police use of Firearms and Less Lethal Weapons and the ACPO Manual of Guidance on Police Use of Firearms) and common law.

 AFOs may only carry firearms when authorised by an "appropriate authorising officer".
 The appropriate authorising officer must be of the rank of inspector or higher.
 When working at airports, nuclear sites, on protection duties and deployed in armed response vehicles in certain areas, 'standing authority' is granted to carry personal sidearms.
 All members of the Police Service of Northern Ireland have authority to carry a personal issue handgun as a matter of routine, both on duty and off.

 United Kingdom law allows the use of "reasonable force" in order to make an arrest or prevent a crime or to defend oneself.
-However, if the force used is fatal, then the European Convention of Human Rights only allows "the use of force which is no more than absolutely necessary".
+However, if the force used is fatal, then the European Convention on Human Rights only allows "the use of force which is no more than absolutely necessary".
 Firearms officers may therefore only discharge their weapons "to stop an imminent threat to life".

 ACPO policy states that "use" of a firearm includes both pointing it at a person and discharging it (whether accidentally, negligently or on purpose).

 As with all use of force in England and Wales, the onus is on the individual officer to justify their actions in court.